deltachat/deltachat-pages/en/help.md

 Later, you can tap your profile image in the upper left corner to **Add Profiles** or to **Switch Profiles**.

-You may want to use separate profiles for political, family or work related activities, or e. g. for a dedicated "spam-profile" with which you register at websites and platforms that tend to cause unsolicited messages ("spam") sooner or later.
+You may want to use separate profiles for political, family or work related activities.

 You may also wish to learn [how to use the same profile on multiple devices](#multiclient).